frontenddogma/web-development-glossary/manuscript/t.md

 : A fixed time period.

 Time to First Byte
 : A measurement used as an indication of the responsiveness of a webserver or other network resource.
-TTFB measures the duration from the user or client making an HTTP request to the first byte of the page being received by the client's browser.
+TTFB measures the duration from the user or client making an HTTP request to the first byte of the page being received by the client’s browser.
 This time is made up of the socket connection time, the time taken to send the HTTP request, and the time taken to get the first byte of the page.
 Although sometimes misunderstood as a post-DNS calculation, the original calculation of TTFB in networking always includes network latency in measuring the time it takes for a resource to begin loading.&nbsp;[†](#w-ttfb)

 Time to Interactive
 : A non-standardized web performance “progress” metric defined as the point in time when the last Long Task finished and was followed by 5 seconds of network and main thread inactivity.
 TTI, proposed by the Web Incubator Community Group in 2018, is intended to provide a metric that describes when a page or application contains useful content and the main thread is idle and free to respond to user interactions, including having event handlers registered.&nbsp;[‡](#m-tti)